 Summary: This project will widen SR-55 in the Cities of Irvine, Santa Ana, and Tustin.
 Through a cooperative agreement, Caltrans completed a portion of the 35 percent design work in May 2018 and is responsible for developing and seeking approval of the required Fact Sheet addressing necessary design variations on the project.
-The Supplemental Fact Sheet was initiated in June 2018.
-OCTA consultant was also involved in the delivery of the 35 percent design work in cooperation with Caltrans.
-The ROW cooperative agreement between
+The Supplemental Fact Sheet was initiated in September 2018.
+OCTA's consultant was also involved in the delivery of the 35 percent design work in cooperation with Caltrans.
+Caltrans and OCTA's consultant have initiated the 65 percent design which will be completed in January 2019.
+The ROW cooperative agreement between OCTA and Caltrans was executed in June 2018.
+ROW and utility coordination have been initiated and are ongoing.
+The project is anticipated to be ROW Certified and ready to list (RTL) in December 2020.
+OCTA received \$12.6 million for this segment through the 2018 STIP, however the segment is currently programmed in the STIP one year later than requested.
+Staff will work with the CTC staff and Caltrans to seek methods to maintain the existing schedule.